Skip to content

 Example: token transfer

-• Identity blob: verifies the sender’s identity and authorizes the transfer.
+• Identity blob: Verifies the sender’s identity and authorizes the transfer.

-• Transfer: executes the token transfer.
+• Transfer blob: Executes the token transfer.

 {